telliott99/MyMath/diff-applications/least-squares.rst

 Derivation
 ==========

-Here is a derivation of the formula.
+Here is a derivation of the formulas with :math:`\mu`.
 We write the sum of the squared deviations as

 .. math::